 1. Water Bottle: A savior in many ways

 No need to stress the fact that a water bottle is nothing but a very precious thing to have on any hiking or trekking trip.
-When you are hiking, your body dehydrates but most times due to cold or cool temperature, you do not realize you are sweating.
+When you are hiking, your body dehydrates, but most times, due to cold or cool temperatures, you do not realize you are sweating.
 Hence, sipping water from your bottle frequently will keep you hydrated.
 I have been to a couple of treks where I did forget to carry a water bottle only to curse myself in the middle of it.
-One bad experience was my trek to Chandratal Lake and the other one the Prashar Lake.
+One bad experience was my adventurous trek to Chandratal Lake and the other snow trek to Prashar Lake.

 2. Munching Items: Trail Mix, Dry Fruits, Chocolates or Energy Bars

 When you are hiking or trekking, you lose energy much faster than you anticipate.
 Munching a few things now and then will keep your energy level optimum.
 I always carry a mix of items such as a pack of trail mix, some dry fruits or nuts, few chocolates like Snickers, or you can carry some energy bars too.
 The advantage of carrying these munching items is that they take less space and easier to carry than too much real food without worry about spillovers.